Monday, April 3, 2017

 • Defining The Issues:

 -Sola Ecclesia is the Latin term that describes the Roman Catholic belief that the church, not Scripture, is the final authority in religious matters.
-The Church of Rome touts itself to be the infallible, true church established by Jesus Christ who appointed the Apostle Peter as its first pope.
+The Church of Rome touts itself to be the true church established by Jesus Christ, who appointed the Apostle Peter as its first pope.
 Thus, Rome demands from its members complete and unquestioned submission to its authority.
+The bishops in harmony with the pope infallibly interpret the Scriptures in order to preserve unity and truth.

 -The claim that we need an infallible interpreter of Scripture is essentially the same as saying that the Bible is too difficult for the average person to understand.
 Both ideas use the same logic in their premises in order to reach the same conclusion.
 If the basic message of Scripture is clear enough for us to understand on our own, then why would we need an infallible interpreter in the first place?
 If Christ entrusted the preservation of His teaching to an infallible office, then why do we even have a Bible?
-This is essentially an attack on the reliability of human reason and the ability of the mind to recognize what truth is.
+This is essentially an attack on the reliability of human reason, the ability of the mind to recognize what truth is.

 -"...no one, relying on his own skill, shall, in matters of faith, and of morals pertaining to the edification of Christian doctrine, wresting the sacred Scripture to his own senses, presume to interpret the said sacred Scripture contrary to that sense which holy mother Church, whose it is to judge of the true sense and interpretation of the holy Scriptures, hath held and doth hold," (Trent, Session 4, "Decree Concerning the Edition, and the Use, of the Sacred Books")